VictoriaHussey/FreshAndFurious_NERCHackathon3_GreenCities/README.md

 Can we understand from landscape structure and function, the impact of natural capital and ecosystem services on how a healthy natural environment modulates the spread of COVID-19, and what benefits we may obtain from this that may lead to better COVID-19 related health outcomes?
 For instance, do diverse ecosystems suppress disease outbreaks?
 What characteristics of the natural environment modulates the disease dynamics?
 Is there evidence that exposure to nature/biodiversity lead to better health outcomes?
 How can we provide evidence-based support for individuals to allow them to mitigate their environmental impact and also reduce their personal health risk at the same time?
 </p>

 # Meet the Team
 ![FRESH Logo](https://github.com/VictoriaHussey/FreshAndFurious_NERCHackathon3_GreenCities/blob/master/Images/FRESH%20Logo.jpg)

-The team comprises of 10 PhD researchers based across the GW4+ institutions.
-All team members are GW4+ FRESH CDT PhD researchers, from cohort 1 of the CDT.
+The team comprises of 10 PhD researchers from the GW4+ FRESH CDT:

 Victoria Hussey, _University of Bristol_